twilio/twilio-voice-react-native-app/server/README.md

 ## Before you use this Project

 * Please ensure that you have the latest version LTS version of Node.js, found [here](https://nodejs.org/en/).
 * A Node package manager.
-Examples in this README will use Yarn.
+Examples in this README will use the latest version of Yarn v1.

 ## How to use this Project